gearglow/ReptiliaWithATwist/The List.md

 The next morning, so early the sun hadn't yet crested the horizon, Elysia woke with a jolt.
 She'd been having such a compelling dream, but it was fading so fast... and it was gone.
 Damn.

+She rolled over and tried to go back to sleep, to no avail.
+Eventually, she dropped into Elysium to start her morning routine with a check of the List and a chat with her parents.

 > To Do:
 >
-> - Find and read Magical Mobility: From Apparition to Zero-Gravity
+> - [x] Find and read Magical Mobility: From Apparition to Zero-Gravity
-> - Find and read Preparing For Potions: What Snape Wants You To Know But Doesn't Have The Patience To Teach
+> - [x] Find and read Preparing For Potions: What Snape Wants You To Know But Doesn't Have The Patience To Teach
+> - [x] Find and read Elysia's Combat Style: Stage 3
+> - [ ] Test into Runes and Arithmancy

+Coming back to the real world, she found Hermione was just waking up.

+"Still want to join me and Robbie for our workout, 'Mione?'"
+She asked.

+"It's 'Robbie and I,'" Hermione corrected with a yawn.

+"Aha, so you *are* awake!"
+Elysia crowed.

+Hermione threw a pillow at her.
+"Alright, fine," she grumbled, fighting off another yawn.

+The two finished their morning ablutions and joined Robbie by the lake for a run.
+After a few laps, they returned to the dorms, where, since it was still quite early on a Saturday morning, the other girls snored away quietly.

+Elysia opened her trunk and started down the stairs, only to look up at Hermione's gasp.
+She grinned at Hermione's astonished expression, and beckoned her to follow.

+Hermione's eyes were wide as Elysia gave her the grand tour of the little flat she shared with Robbie.
+She made sure to end the tour in the locus room, because as soon as Hermione set foot inside she was off, examining every little thing and chattering a mile a minute.
+Elysia leaned against the doorjamb, a fond smile on her face as she watched her best friend's excitement.